pranavb104/static_portfolio/content/about/index.md

 {{<bundle-image name="about.png" >}}

-I'm Pranav , an interdisciplanary designer/engineer/technologist, currently residing in Shanghai.
+I'm Pranav , a designer/electronics engineer, currently residing in the UK.

-I have previously worked in design agencies in China and the Netherlands developing installations and prototypes for new product development.
+I have previously worked in design consultancies and studios in Shanghai and the Netherlands developing interactive artefacts and prototypes for new product development.
+I'm currently based in the UK and open to new projects focused on sustainability and participatory design.

-My personal work is related to critical reflections of the technologies and infrastructures that shape our interactions with environmental systems and our perceptions of it.
-Sometimes digital, yet mainly physical eccentric objects, giving the public a fun/serious questioning narrative about the problems and nuances in our natural and digital living environment.

-Feel free to contact and talk about projects.
+This website has a collection of my old projects, both personal and career work.
+Feel free to [contact](mailto:pranavb104@gmail.com) to chat about my current/past work (this website is not really up to date...)

 [Resume](https://drive.google.com/file/d/1Z52Qb7CzMwqFwLZoZz4hitn65_bkNRHg/view?usp=sharing)